chobbledotcom/chobble-site/src/services/technical-advice.md

 ## Why Choose Us

 - Decades of real-world experience
-- No commercial affiliations or kickbacks
+- No agendas or kickbacks
-- Focus on sustainable, ethical solutions
+- Focus on sustainable, long term solutions
 - Commitment to knowledge sharing
 - Local Manchester-based support